Skip to main contentArrow Right

-• Simplified user management: With Descope as an OIDC provider, users can authenticate with passkeys while Amazon Cognito handles the user pool management and sync across multiple devices.
-This simplifies managing user identities and saves precious time for your development team.
+• Simplified user management: Descope acts as an OIDC provider, allowing users to authenticate with passkeys while Amazon Cognito manages the user pool and device syncing.
+This offloads identity complexity from your team and speeds up development.

-With the power of OpenID Connect, Descope acts as a federated identity provider to handle user authentication while Amazon Cognito acts as the primary identity provider and the user identity information store.
+Using OpenID Connect (OIDC), Descope serves as a federated identity provider that handles passkey-based user authentication.
+Amazon Cognito continues to act as the primary identity provider and stores user identity data.

 Cognito OIDC Diagram